 He is Senior Fellow to the Lisbon Council, a Brussels-based think tank; and a member of the creative economy advisory board of Nesta, the UK innovation charity.

-She has won the Chair and Crown for poetry at the National Eisteddfod as well as the National Prose Medal.
-In 2005 she was Bardd Plant Cymru (Children's Laureate for Wales), and in 2011 won the Glyndwr Prize for her contribution to literature in Wales.
+She has won the Chair and Crown for poetry at the National Eisteddfod as well as the National Prose Medal and has represented Wales in literature festivals in Europe, India and South America.
+She has collaborated with musicians and dancers and has won the Glyndwr Prize for her contribution to literature in Wales.
+She is chair of Cymdeithas y Cymod, honorary president of Cymdeithas Waldo and a fellow of The Learned Society of Wales.

 Lizz Munday is from Porthcawl, near Swansea but spends most of her time in London or supporting international governments in fragile and developing countries such as Africa, the Middle East and Asia.